vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 1. Matched docs: The total number of documents matched by the query.
 2. Recall @ 100: The number of relevant documents retrieved in the first 100 positions divided by the number of queries.
-3. MRR @ 100: The [mean reciprocal rank metric](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) computed by the considering the first 100 documents returned by each query.
+3. MRR @ 100: The [mean reciprocal rank metric](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) computed by considering the first 100 documents returned by each query.

 If we think about an end-to-end application we probably care the most about the `Matched docs` and `MRR @ 100`.
 The smaller the `Matched docs` the faster and cheaper our application is.
 The higher the `MRR @ 100` the better we are placing the relevant documents right at the top where we want them.